madhansekar/MSAzureInterviewBot/bot/README.md

 and supported by the SDK.

 The `botbuilder-dialogs` library includes a variety of pre-built prompt classes, including text, number, and datetime types.
-This sample demonstrates using a text prompt to collect the user's name, then using a number prompt to collect an age.
+This sample demonstrates using a text prompt to collect the user's name, then using a number prompt to collect an phone number and choice prompt to display questions.

 ## Deploy the bot to Azure